Some criteria of rational-infinite divisibility for probability laws: Introduction

 There is a natural extension for the class of infinitely divisible distribution functions.
-We call a distribution function $F$ \textit{rationally infinitely divisible} if there exist some infinitely divisible distribution functions $F_1$ and $F_2$ such that $F_1=F*F_2$.
+We call a distribution function $F$ (and the corresponding law) \textit{rational-infinitely divisible} if there exist some infinitely divisible distribution functions $F_1$ and $F_2$ such that $F_1=F*F_2$.
 This equality may be written in terms of characteristic functions: $f(t)=f_1(t)/f_2(t)$, $t\in\R$, where $f_1$ and $f_2$ denote characteristic functions of $F_1$ and $F_2$, respectively.
-It is not difficult to show in this case that $f$ admits representation \eqref{repr_f} with $\gamma=\gamma_1-\gamma_2$ and $G=G_1-G_2$, where $(\gamma_1, G_1)$ and $(\gamma_2, G_2)$ denote the spectral pairs of $F_1$ and $F_2$, respectively.
-Note that the function $G$ is of bounded variation on $\R$ (non-monototic in general), right-continuous and $G(-\infty)=0$.
+It is not difficult to show in this case that $f(t)\ne 0$ for any $t\in\R$, and $f$ admits representation \eqref{repr_f} with $\gamma=\gamma_1-\gamma_2$ and $G=G_1-G_2$, where $(\gamma_1, G_1)$ and $(\gamma_2, G_2)$ denote the spectral pairs of $F_1$ and $F_2$, respectively.
+Note that the function $G$ is of bounded variation on $\R$ (it is non-monototic in general), right-continuous at every point and $G(-\infty)=0$.
 The class of all functions satisfying these properties will be denoted by $\BV$.
 The pair $(\gamma, G)$ is uniquely determined by $f$ and by $F$ as for infinitely divisible distribution functions (see \cite{Khinch} p.
 31-32, or \cite{GnedKolm} p.
 80).
 Now suppose that $f$ is represented by formula \eqref{repr_f} with some $\gamma\in\R$ and $G\in\BV$.
 Following Lindner and Sato \cite{LindSato}, the corresponding distribution function $F$ is called \textit{quasi-infinitely divisible}.
-Due to the Hahn--Jordan decomposition for $G$, it is not difficult to show that $F$ is rationally infinitely divisibile.
-Various forms of definition and the first detailed analysis of the class of such distribution function on $\R$ was performed in \cite{LindPanSato}.
+Due to the Hahn--Jordan decomposition for $G$, it is not difficult to show that $F$ is rational-infinitely divisible.
+The first detailed analysis of the class of such distribution functions on $\R$ was performed in \cite{LindPanSato}.
 There are interesting applications in theory of stochastic processes (see \cite{LindSato} and \cite{Pass}), number theory (see \cite{Nakamura}), physics (see \cite{ChhDemniMou} and \cite{Demni}), and insurance mathematics (see \cite{ZhangLiuLi}).